 The only equipment you need to make a green smoothie is a blender.
 A juicer or food processor won’t work to get you a creamy drink you’ll want to make over and over.
 You’ll also need to get some fruit and leafy greens.

 The right ratio of spinach to fruit makes it sweet, as well as helps you reap all the health benefits.

 - fresh banana

-Not sure if your blender can handle the greens?
-I’ve created The Ultimate Blender Guide, where I reviewed countless blenders to find the best ones for green smoothies.
+Any blender will work, yet to get the creamiest green smoothie you’ll need a high speed blender.
+Check out The Ultimate Blender Guide, where I reviewed countless blenders to find the best ones for green smoothies.
 The key is to get rid of leafy chunks, blend quickly and provide tons of value for the price.
-Hint: not all of them cost $400+. 🙂
+Hint: not all of them cost $400.

 - My son is obsessed with this Mango Orange Smoothie recipe

 - Try this tropical Pina Colada Spinach Smoothie to head to the beach asap

 - Want to boost your metabolism?
 Then this is a great fat burning green smoothie recipe